 Formosa Chamber Music Festival

-In August 2013 the Formosa Quartet launches its first annual Formosa Chamber Music Festival.
-The Festival is a music camp modeled after the Ravinia, Taos, and Marlboro summer festivals and represents one of the quartet’s more important missions: to bring high-level chamber music training to talented young musicians in Taiwan as well as first-rate music to Taiwanese audiences.
+In August 2013, the Formosa Quartet launched the first annual Formosa Chamber Music Festival.
+FCMF is a music camp modeled after the Ravinia, Taos, and Marlboro summer festivals in the United States and is an integral part of the quartet’s mission: to bring high-level chamber music training to talented young musicians; to champion Taiwanese and Chinese music; and to bring first-rate music to its homeland of Taiwan.

 The Quartet toured Taipei and Hualien in the summer of 2012 to raise awareness and funding for the festival, playing for audiences and influentials such as former Taiwanese president Lee Deng Hui.
 Funding for the camp will be provided in part from the government of Taiwan, with the remainder to come from individual donations.